jeffknupp/blog/in_progress/hardest_revisited.md

 So while neither is likely to become the reference implementation for Python, that wasn't the goal of either project to begin with.
-It's not fair to judge them on their speed or knock their compatability with C extensions.
+It's not fair to judge them on their speed or knock their compatibility with C extensions.
 That was never their goal.
 Truly, they are both incredible projects that have been wildly successful at accomplishing what they set out to do.
 Most "vanilla" Python developers won't use alternate interpreters to increase